Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Approach

-We provide a sketch of our verification algorithm for the linear controller family in Algorithm~\ref{algo: verify_linear_controller_family_sketch} and the full algorithm in \ref{sec: verify_linear_controller_family_detailed}.
-The input of our algorithm includes the maximum number of execution steps $M$, linear controller family $\Pi_l^k$, and the search space of the selectors $\Omega$.
-The main body of the algorithm iterates the selector in the search space $\Omega$ while cuts the search space in the runtime.
-In lines 2-3, we compute the stochastic reachable set $\mathcal{R}_m^s$ described in Sec~\ref{sec:stochastic_transition_system} and the safety probability lower bound in Sec~\ref{sec:safety_probability_of_reachable_sets}.
+In this section, we introduce a synthesis process for the selector $\selector$ over a linear controller family $\lcf$.
+The synthesis algorithm checks the reachable sets of every single step w.r.t different selectors (i.e., different linear controller compositions over time), computes their safety probability lower bound $\safelb$, and returns the selector with the highest cumulative safety probability lower bound $\sum_{t=1}^M \safelb$.
+The sketch of the synthesis process is shown in Algorithm~\ref{algo:verify_linear_controller_family_sketch}, and the full algorithm is provided in the appendix (Algorithm~\ref{algo:synthesis_phi_opt}).
+The input of our algorithm includes the maximum number of execution steps $M$, linear controller family $\lcf$, and the search space of the selectors $\sss$.
+The main body of the algorithm iterates the selector in the search space $\sss$ while cutting the search space at runtime.
+In lines 2-3, we compute the stochastic reachable set $\srs{t}$ described in Sec.~\ref{sec:stochastic_transition_system} and the safety probability lower bound in Sec.~\ref{sec:safety_probability_of_reachable_sets}.
+Line 4-6 are three strategies to cut the search space $\sss$.
+We provide intuitive demonstrations of the key components and the three cutting strategies in Fig~\ref{fig:verification_demonstration}.

-The critical components of the verification algorithm are demonstrated in Fig~\ref{fig: verification_demonstration}.
-The search space $\Omega$ is a tree because we select different controllers in $\Pi^k_l$ every $k$ steps.
+The search space $\sss$ is a tree because we select different controllers in $\lcf$ every $k$ steps.
 Each node in the tree represents one controller selected from step $(d - 1) \times k$ to step $d \times k - 1$, where $d$ is the depth of the corresponding tree node.
-We define a function $\mathtt{PrefixSame}(\phi, m)$ that represents a set of selectors that have the same ancestor with $\phi$, until depth $m$.
-This function is beneficial because we can often cut a set of selectors with the same ancestor from $\Omega$.
+We define a function $\ps(\selector, m)$ that represents a set of selectors that have the same ancestor with $\selector$, until depth (step) $m$.
+This function is beneficial because we can often cut a set of selectors with the same ancestor from selector search space $\sss$.